-It is sometimes helpful to use psychological testing to get information and decide on treatment goals.
+It is sometimes helpful to use psychological testing to get information and decide on treatment goals, diagnoses etc...
 Evaluations may include cognitive, personality, memory, and other tests.
 These tests can give a better overall view of a client's needs and strengths.
-If testing is suggested to you, you can discuss this with your therapist.
-We understand any testing situation can be stressful and we will do everything necessary to make the experience as comfortable and helpful as possible.
+If testing is suggested to you, you can discuss this with your treatment provider.
+We understand any testing situation can be stressful, and we will do everything necessary to make the experience as comfortable and helpful as possible.
 Of course, you are free to decide against any psychological testing unless you are ordered by a legal entity.

-APPOINTMENTS FOR THERAPY
+APPOINTMENTS

-Most clients have 45-50 minute sessions each week to begin.
+Most clients have 45-60-minute sessions each week to begin.
 When you make an appointment, it is important to be here on time.
-Your therapist will do his or her best to begin session on time.
-However, in emergencies or if you arrive to session late, it may not be possible to meet for a full 45 minutes.
+Your treatment team member will do his or her best to begin the session on time.
+However, in emergencies or if you arrive to session late, it may not be possible to meet.

-If you must cancel your appointment, please contact your therapist 24 hours ahead.
+If you must cancel your appointment, please contact your treatment team member at least 24 hours ahead of time.
 Missed appointments are usually scheduled for the following week.
-Your therapist will inform you of changes in his/her schedule (e.g. vacations).
-However, there are times when it is not possible to let you know ahead of time (e.g. illness).
-There are fees assigned with not cancelling before 24 hours of the appt. except if you have Medicaid insurance.
+Your treatment team will inform you of changes in his/her schedule (e.g., vacations).
+However, there are times when it is not possible to let you know ahead of time (e.g., illness, emergencies, weather etc.).